oharaandrew314/mock-aws-java-sdk/README.md

 # mock-aws-java-sdk

-A test library providing mocked versions of AWS SDK clients, for integration with your tests.
+A test library providing mocked versions of AWS SDK clients for the JVM.

 ## Requirements